lucasxsong/bruteRSA/README.md

 Decrypts a message in the form of an int based upon the public and private key pair.

-## decryptToFile.cpp
+### decryptToFile.cpp

-Allows user to enter a series of integers to be
+Allows user to enter a series of integers to be decrypted and writes the decrypted messages to a file that user specifies.

+### intToChar

+Uses a int to char map to translate a file full of integers to their char equivalents.

+## helper functions

-## exponentFactorization
+#### exponentFactorization

 Helper function that factorizes large exponents to be used in encrypt and decrypt functions.

-## fermatsLittleTheorem
+#### fermatsLittleTheorem

 Uses FLT to find the inverse mod.